venysssssssssss/AwsOverview/AWS DynamoDB.md

 ## 12.1.
 DynamoDB Streams and AWS Lambda

+- **DynamoDB Streams allows you to capture a time-ordered sequence of item-level modifications in a DynamoDB table.**
+- **It's integrated with AWS Lambda so that you create triggers that automatically respond to events in real-time.**
 - You need to define an **Event Source Mapping** to read from a DynamoDB Streams.
 - You need to ensure the Lambda function has the appropriate permissions.
 - **Your Lambda function is invoked synchronously.**